SquitchYT/Tess/README.md

 # Why another terminal?

-Tess was mainly built in order to offer you a new, intuitive, fully customizable and blazing fast terminal app, by using the power of web technologies.
+Tess was mainly built in order to offer you a new, intuitive, fully customizable, and blazing fast terminal app by using the power of web technologies.

 Why should you not test it?
-We work for more than 2 years on this, and we've been relied on by thousands of users.
+We've worked on this for more than 2 years, and we've been relied on by thousands of users.

-Tess is currently officially tested on Windows & Linux, but it should work also on other platform.
+Tess is currently officially tested on Windows and Linux, but it should also work on other platforms.
-If you cannot have access to Tess yet, fill an issue, we'll try to provide you the best cross-platform experience by making new packages or helping you manually installing Tess.
+If you do not have access to Tess yet, fill out an issue, and we'll try to provide you with the best cross-platform experience by making new packages or helping you manually install Tess.

 <br>
 <br>